FlowLLM-AI/flowllm/docs/api.md

 # API Documentation

-This document provides comprehensive information about LLMFlow's REST API endpoints and MCP server functionality.
+This document provides comprehensive information about flowllm's REST API endpoints and MCP server functionality.

 ## Table of Contents